broadinstitute/cromwell-task-monitor-bq/README.md

 [partitions per table](https://cloud.google.com/bigquery/quotas#partitioned_tables),
 i.e. one could hold up to ~11 years (!) worth of monitoring data.

+Last but not least, the monitoring container is very light: it takes ~1 sec to fetch from GCR, and consumes < 0.05% CPU and < 10 MB of RAM at runtime.

 ### Metadata upload

 Optionally, we also provide a Cloud Function that gets triggered